 }

-Application components work with the context through public methods, the state objects themselves decide from which state to which to make the transition using the state machine inside the context.
+Application components work with the context through public methods, state objects themselves decide from which state to which to make the transition using the state machine inside the context.